By the end of this chapter, students should be able to:

 Birth of a star

 Stars start their lives as elements floating in cold, spinning clouds of gas and dust known as nebulas.
-Gravitational attraction or perhaps a nearby stellar explosion causes the elements to start to condense and spin into disk shape.
-In the center of this disk shape a new star is born.
-Under the force of gravity, the spinning whirlpool of material concentrates in the middle, making the gravitational forces collect even more mass.
-Eventually, the immense concentration of mass reaches a critical point where the heat and pressure it initiates fusion.
+Gravitational attraction or perhaps a nearby stellar explosion causes the elements to condense and spin into disk shape.
+In the center of this disk shape a new star is born under the force of gravity.
+The spinning whirlpool concentrates material in the center, and the increasing gravitational forces collect even more mass.
+Eventually, the immensely concentrated mass of material reaches a critical point of such intense heat and pressure it initiates fusion.

 Death of a Star

 The death of a star can range from spectacular to other-worldly (see figure).
 Stars like the Sun form a planetary nebula, which comes from the collapse of the star’s outer layers in an event like the implosion of a building.
 In the tug-of-war between gravity’s inward pull and fusion’s outward push, gravity instantly takes over when fusion ends, with the outer gasses puffing away to form a nebula.
 More massive stars do this as well but with a more energetic collapse, which starts another type of energy release mixed with element creation known as a supernova.
 In a supernova, the collapse of the core suddenly halts, creating a massive outward-propagating shock wave.
 A supernova is the most energetic explosion in the universe short of the big bang.
 The energy release is so significant the ensuing fusion can make every element up through uranium.